rutujaD1999/GeneticAlgorithm/README.md

 # GeneticAlgorithm
-Genetic Algorithm used for implementing travelling saleman problem in C++.
+Genetic Algorithm used for implementing travelling salesman problem in C++.